This shampoo for thin hair just received a glowing review from a supermodel

 Lather up with this top-rated shampoo for thin hair.

-The hunt for a good shampoo for thin hair officially ends here - and we have Rosie Huntington-Whiteley (opens in new tab) to thank for the reprieve.
+The hunt for a good shampoo for thin hair worthy of supermodel strands officially ends here – and we have Rosie Huntington-Whiteley to thank for the reprieve.

 Pureology Strength Cure Shampoo, £15.60, Feelunique (opens in new tab)

-Huntington-Whiteley is reknowned for her perfectly coiffed tresses.
-So it's not insignificant to learn that this £15 shampoo is her secret.
+Huntington-Whiteley is known for her perfectly coiffed tresses, so it's not insignificant to learn that this particular shampoo is one of her secrets.

-Pureology was one of the first vegan haircare lines housed in recyclable plastic bottles.
-The L'Oreal luxury brand prides itself on salon-worthy results and this particular shampoo is not different.
+Pureology was one of the first vegan haircare lines housed in recyclable plastic bottles (great news for those who like to shop vegan shampoo and conditioner).
+The L'Oréal luxury brand prides itself on salon-worthy results and this particular shampoo is no different.

 A post shared by Rosie HW (@rosiehw) (opens in new tab)